Definition and Objectives of a PDA System

-The usability or user-friendliness of the PDA system is decisive for the acceptance by the user.
+- Ease of Use: The usability or user-friendliness of the PDA system is decisive for the user’s acceptance.
 If the BDE system is intuitive to use, it can support the user in his work in an optimal way.
 This ensures that the data is correct and forms a valid basis.

-Another essential characteristic is the up-to-dateness of technology.
-Otherwise, every expansion becomes a risk.
+- Technology: Another essential characteristic is the currency of technology.
+When technology is outdated, every expansion becomes a risk.
 Unfortunately, as every smartphone user knows, technology becomes obsolete very quickly.
 Thus, even BDE systems that were modern a few years ago are already very outdated today.
 Today’s systems must be web-based and controllable from any end device.
 At the same time, they have to offer high performance to handle any data volume.

-The PDA system must guarantee a fast and smooth implementation to avoid delays and additional costs.
+- Implementation: The PDA system must guarantee a fast and smooth performance to avoid delays and additional costs.

 About the author

 With a global mindset and entrepreneurial spirit, Sandy Abraham works with and across the organization to execute on integrated marketing programs and to initiate compelling new operational models.
 Sandy loves pugs, travel, automotive engineering, the aerospace industry, and smart design.